-Presentation lessons surrround us at every turn; whether its Halloween, Bonfire Night, Christmas or seeing in the New Year, if there is grandeur involved you can be sure their is something you can take to your next presentation.
+Presentation lessons surround us everywhere.
+Whether its Halloween, Bonfire Night, Christmas or seeing in the New Year.
+If there is grandeur involved, you can be sure there is something you can take to your next presentation.

-The skies are lit up in a way you’ve never seen or heard before and your attention is heightened and curiosity aroused as to what could possibly come next.
+The skies are lit up.
+Your attention is heightened and curiosity aroused.
+What could possibly come next?

-The Display – a kaleidoscope of colour and grandeur of which you don’t want to miss a second.
-Everything you see and hear has an impact on you, it’s more than display it’s an experience.
+A kaleidoscope of colour, sizzle and excitement.
+You don’t want to miss a second of it.
+Everything you see and hear has an impact on you.
+It’s much more than a firwork, display it’s a memorable experience.

-The Grand Finale – just when you thought it couldn’t possibly get any better you witness a crescendo of light, sound and symmetry that is etched on your mind for some time to come.
+You witness a crescendo of light, sound and symmetry that is etched on your mind.

-10 years on and I still remember those Disney fireworks as if it were yesterday.
+Many years on, I still remember those Disney fireworks as if it were yesterday.

-With Disney spending hundreds of thousands of dollars and having the benefit of some of the finest creative minds at their disposal I’m sure that some readers may consider this a riducuolous copmarison,
+Disney spends hundreds of thousands of dollars on fireworks each week.
+They also have the benefit of some of the finest creative minds at their disposal.

 – A relevant and powerful story